ADGEfficiency/dsr-rl/PITCHME.md

 three - credit assignment

 four - sample efficiency

 ---
 ### Exploration vs exploitation
 Do I go to the restaurant in Berlin I think is best – or do  I try something new?

-Exploration  = finding information
+- exploration = finding information
-Exploitation = using information
+- exploitation = using information

 Agent needs to balance between the two
+- we don't want to waste time exploring poor quality states
+- we don't want to miss high quality states

 ---
 ### Exploration vs exploitation